52-Week Low Quality: 24-Year Hong Kong Backtest (HKSE)

 Avg Stocks (when invested) 23.3

-The max drawdown of -79.81% isn't a theoretical figure.
+The max drawdown of -79.92% is not a theoretical figure.
 The portfolio actually lost nearly 80% of its peak value across the worst stretch of this test.

 Year-by-Year